herotechcourse/kotlin-lotto-precourse/README.md

 ### Print the purchased lotto tickets.
 - [X] Print a message to show the number of purchased tickets.
 "You have purchased $8 tickets."
+- [X] Sort the numbers in each lotto ticket in ascending order.
 - [X] Print each lotto ticket's numbers, one per line.

 ### Receive the winning numbers for the lotto.